 Before the record was released there was much speculation as to what Annie Clarke, as Producer, would do with our much beloved Riot grrrl three piece, and before the record even dropped, the three piece had become a two piece with the departure of long standing drummer Janet Weiss.
 Weiss sighting, ‘The band is heading in a new direction and it is time for me to move on’, which was possibly the first review we heard.
 Not a great start, but how does it sound?

 The record opens with title track, ‘The Center Won’t Hold’, ironically the first thing you hear are drums, but not Janet’s drums, but something more looped and electronic.
 Electronica is clearly the new direction we’re heading in.
 The track is a typical warm up for SK and winds slowly and slowing , getting louder and louder, repeating it’s title over and over, in between Carrie Browstein’s urgent vocals.
 From the get-go it’s about reinvention and casting off the old and reinventing into the new.
-Corin’s vocal crashes in and the whole track turns into something off 2005’s ‘The Woods’.
+Corin’s vocal crashes in and the whole track turns into something off 2005’s ‘The Woods’ (the heaviest album of SK’s cannon).
 It’s a hell of an intro.
 Second track, Carrie’s radio-friendly ‘Hurry On Home’, with its verse/chorus structure and pop sensibilities.
 It’s a great song, easily the clear single off the record, and one I’ve played a lot.
 Already, you can hear Clarke’s influence, with this one sounding like an off-cut of her 2014 ‘St Vincent’ album.

 What’s apparent early into the record is the absence of what we loved about Sleater-Kinney in the interplay between Corin Tucker and Carrie Browstein’s vocals.
 We have ‘Corin tracks’ and there are ‘Carrie tracks’, and it’s obvious the record has not been a written collaboratively.
 For me, Sleater-Kinney has always been about Corin Tucker’s voice.
 As anyone who has seen SK live will testify, Corin is a force of nature and probably the most astonishing live vocalist you will ever see.
 Throughout the record (aside from the final track), I felt this is hidden on ‘The Center Won’t Hold’ and it’s not clear why.
 There are rarely moments when Corin really lets go as she used to.
 It’s all very restrained.